Frequently Asked Questions about Nyepi

 When is Nyepi?

-This year's Nyepi falls on March 17th.
-You'll need a place to stay from the evening of March 16-18th.
-On March 17th, everything will be closed from 6am until March 18th 6am.
-Usually people will find a place to be on the evening of the 17th.
+This year's Nyepi falls on March 7th, 2019.
+You'll need a place to stay from the evening of March 6th.
+On March 7th, everything will be closed from 6am until March 8th 6am.

 Beauty and the Beast.
 The contrast of evil demon statues and statuesque Balinese girls in beautiful traditional garb is incredible.